intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 ### OneDNN primitive cache

-IPEX is using OneDNN backend for those most computing bound PyTorch operators such as Linear and Convolution.
+Intel® Extension for PyTorch\* is using OneDNN backend for those most computing bound PyTorch operators such as Linear and Convolution.

 To achieve better performance, OneDNN backend is using its [primitive cache](https://oneapi-src.github.io/oneDNN/dev_guide_primitive_cache.html) to store those created primitives for different input shapes during warm-up stage (default primitive cache size is 1024, i.e., 1024 cached primitives).
-Therefore, when the total size of the primitives created by all the input shapes is within the default threshold, IPEX could get fully computation performance from OneDNN kernels.
+Therefore, when the total size of the primitives created by all the input shapes is within the default threshold, Intel® Extension for PyTorch\* could get fully computation performance from OneDNN kernels.

 Different input shapes usualy come from dynamic shapes of datasets.
 Dynamic shapes commonly exist in [MaskRCNN model](https://github.com/matterport/Mask_RCNN) (object detection), [Transformers](https://github.com/huggingface/transformers/) Wav2vec2 model (speech-recognition) and other speech/text-generation related Transformers models.

 However, we might meet the fact that model would need to cache a large amount of various input shapes, which would even exceed the default primitive cache size.
-In such case, we recommend tuning the OneDNN primitive cache by setting ONEDNN_PRIMITIVE_CACHE_CAPACITY environment variable to get better performance (Note that it is at the cost of increased memory usage):
+In such case, we recommend tuning the OneDNN primitive cache by setting `ONEDNN_PRIMITIVE_CACHE_CAPACITY` environment variable to get better performance (Note that it is at the cost of increased memory usage):

 ```
 export ONEDNN_PRIMITIVE_CACHE_CAPACITY = {Tuning size}